Officials: Vegas patrol officer fatally shot; suspect held - NewsBreak

 Officials: Vegas patrol officer fatally shot; suspect held

-LAS VEGAS — (AP) — A veteran Las Vegas police officer died early Thursday after being shot during an exchange of gunfire with a man who was later arrested, authorities said.
+LAS VEGAS — (AP) — A veteran Las Vegas police officer patrolling an area that officials identified as a hotspot for crime died after being shot early Thursday during an exchange of gunfire with a man who was later arrested, authorities said.

-Clark County Sheriff Joe Lombardo told reporters that Officer Truong Thai was fatally wounded while he and another officer answering a 1 a.m. report of a domestic disturbance stopped a vehicle near a busy crossroads and the University of Nevada, Las Vegas, located east of the Las Vegas Strip.

 “The suspect was armed with a firearm and fired at our officers,” Lombardo said.
 “Both responding officers discharged their duty weapons.
 One officer was struck.”